rpeszek/typesafe-web-polyglot/README.md

 My goal is to implement the same CRUD using different choices of front-end and back-end technologies.
 I want to focus on FP technologies that offer strong static type checking.

 _Polymorphism_:
 Is also my big goal.
-CRUD logic is implemented once and can be used across CRUD entities.
+Various aspects of CRUD logic are implemented once and can be used across CRUD entities.
+CRUD == no business logic so things stay somewhat dull.

 _Client side hash routing_:
+CRUD components are agnostic of each other existence, presentation is dispatched using hash URL routing.

 __Current implementations__:
 * [crud-ex-frontend-elm](https://github.com/rpeszek/crud-ex-frontend-elm.git): Elm front-end.